nd1012/LSC/README.md

 - `history`: After navigated in the browser history
 - `load`: LSC initialized (raised only once for the singleton instance)

-## Issues with the browser cache

-LSC uses the `fetch` method to fetch HTML from the server, which may use the browser cache.
-That means, if you clear the LSC cache, but you still get old file versions when reloading, this is an effect of the browser cache (even when browsing in private mode).
-To ensure that you see the latest HTML, you need to

-- clear the LSC cache with `LSC.instance.clear(LSC.instance.getCacheVersion());` (`Enter`) (open the JavaScript console with `F12` or `Shift+Ctrl+I`)
-- clear the browser cache (somewhere at `Settings` -> `Privacy` -> `Browser data`), be sure to select the temporary data
-- reload the page (`Ctrl+R`)

-This could be difficult for guests on your website.
-For this reason, you should configure your app or webserver properly for sending correct cache response headers using reasonable timeouts.

 ## Automatic renewal of browser caches

 You could force an automatic renewal of the LSC cache, if you use an automatic version when initializing LSC.
 For example, you could use the Unix timestamp of the current day as version number to ensure that tomorrow all browsers will reload HTML contents from your webserver - example: